ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/index.md

 </details>
 <br/>

-If there are more than two numeric arguments, pluralization can be used for one argument.
-Again, all cases "Zero", "One" and "Plural" must be supplied.
+If there are more than two numeric arguments, pluralization can be provided for one argument, but not for any permutation of two or more arguments.
 [!code-xml[Snippet](../../PluralityExample4.xml)]
 [!code-csharp[Snippet](Examples.cs#Snippet_6)]
 <details>